 Where in the Alexander Bow tree does James belong?
-We have have few details which include his three wives, his various occupations, decent census records, and his will but not much else.
+We have few details which include his three wives, his various occupations, decent census records, and his will but not much else.
 From extant records we can surmise he was born circa 1812 in Massachusetts.

 In 1850 he is married to his second wife and is a tavern keeper in York, Livingston County, New York.